 - Am I storing things which have been given to me which I feel I should keep but I don’t use?

-- If you’re fortunate enough to be able to set aside a chunk of time I would suggest removing everything from your kitchen, yes EVERYTHING, out of every drawer & cupboard and moving them into a different room.
+- If you’re fortunate enough to be able to set aside a chunk of time I would suggest removing everything from your kitchen.
+Yes EVERYTHING, out of every drawer & cupboard and moving them into a different room.
+Dishes, and cutlery, and spices, and even far removed household appliances, such as an indoor grill, which you planned to get out and cook vegetables on it, but never got it.
 You may want to ask for help with this phase as you’ll be amazed how much stuff fits in a kitchen.
 I’ve found children & friends particularly enjoy emptying cupboards!

 - Wipe out & dry all cupboards & cupboard doors